FUTURE STOCK BASEBALL CARDS

 One novel concept proposes issuing digital stock cards on the blockchain as non-fungible tokens (NFTs) backed by smart contracts programmed to adjust in value relative to stat-based milestones and salary figures for each player over their career.
 Holders could track appreciating value through online block explorer interfaces much like shares of publicly traded companies.
 Factors like All-Star appearances, awards, wins above replacement (WAR), and annual salary could roll into formulas periodically rebalancing token prices up or down each season.

-Read also: MICHAEL JORDAN BASEBALL CARDS EBAY
+Read also: TOP BASEBALL CARDS OF THE 1970s

 For retired players, smart contracts might peg residual long-term value to career earnings, Hall of Fame inductions, broadcasting contracts, or other legacy accomplishments.
 This ensures stock cards maintain value well after uniform numbers are hung up, creating a truly perpetual collectible.
 The model could even incorporate dividends paid out to token holders when certain statistical or earnings thresholds are achieved, adding real utility beyond loot box scarcity.